olanrewajufarooq/travelRecommendation/README.md

 # Travel Recommendation Project

-This project is a part of a JavaScript learning experience.
+This project is a part of a JavaScript learning experience in the IBM JavaScript Programming Essentials course on [Coursera](https://www.coursera.org/learn/javascript-programming-essentials/).
 It leverages HTML, CSS, and JavaScript to build a simple travel recommendation tool.
 The tool allows users to search for various travel destinations such as beaches, temples, and countries, and displays relevant results dynamically.

 ## Tools & Technologies Learned